cluesurf/leaf-mark/readme.md

 and moved with the team of each other and the flow of the universe as a whole, if you really think about it.

+_It's just experimenting with how one might practically transform the sounds we started making pre-language, into something we could see with our own eyes.
+Playing with minimum potential stuff for way back when haha 🤷_

 ## License

 MIT